🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Source

-Interview conducted in May 2024, led by sebis researchers.
-The interviewee is a late co-founder and the CPO at the company.
+Interview conducted in April 2026, led by sebis researchers.
+The interviewee is a legal professional working in the Innovation Lab of the organization, with a background in litigation.

 Who is using it?